-Haileybury has a strong French program that has been aided by the exchange program setup with the Le Lycee de l’Assomption school in Bourdeaux and the Le Lycee de Georges Duby school in Luynes.
-Year 11 students have the opportunity to travel to France to enhance their language skills and brush up on their French cooking, whilst taking in the sights and sounds of Paris and the French countryside.
+Haileybury has a strong French Program that has been aided by the exchange program setup with the Le Lycee de l’Assomption school in Bourdeaux and the Le Lycee de Georges Duby school in Luynes.
+Year 11 students have the opportunity to travel to France to enhance their language skills and brush up on their French cooking, while taking in the sights and sounds of Paris and the French countryside.
 Students stay with local families and attend classes with their new French classmates.
-Over the course of the year French students visit Haileybury on cultural exchange.
+Over the course of the year, French students visit Haileybury on cultural exchange.

 There are number of opportunities available to students in England.